trevsc28/Trevor-Personal-Projects/MazeRunner/README.md

 # Maze Runner Algorithms

-This one is a bit more complicated ( also done in Highschool, graphics don't scale :( )
+This one is a bit more complicated (also done in High School, graphics don't scale, sorry)

 Basically, there are three maze runners running on different algorithms.

-# Algorithms used
+### Algorithms used
   * Random Robot - moves randomly across the board
   * Right Hand Robot - will always take the right hand wall
   * Flood Fill Robot - will use the 'flood fill' algorithm to read the end